pepk0/EmailCleaner/README.md

 **Email selection dropdown**
 This is used to select the organizations or people messagin you.
-All emails from them are automatically selected from them.
+All emails from them are automatically selected.

 **Option selection dropdown**
 This is used to select options for the mail those include: